 Please note that I am both building this site and that I probably will never keep it fully updated, therefore if you want to talk about a piece of art, please contact me.
+Pieces are constantly revolving, as I donate them, give them away, or reprocess them to new art.
 Thanks

 CELEBRATE: This piece suggests that you should celebrate the good and bury the bad in your life.
 It is composed of various found objects in a wooden box.
 Good is represented by flowers, butterflies, the sun, and a hot rodding lady.
 Bad is represented as a dump truck with skull, bone, and cockroach debris.
 It is 11″ x 9″ x 2″ and is available for purchase.
 Fabricated in 2017.

 AUTONOMOUS VEHICLES: This piece of art depicts what might be left when humans are ‘eclipsed’.
 I’m thinking that cockroaches will of course survive, and also autonomous cars.
 These two will keep running around our cities in an endless dance.
 This piece is available for purchase, is 12″ x 12″ x 2″, and is composed of plastic pieces on a street grid of my hand made paper.
 Title is made from wooden alphabet beads.
 Fabricated in 2017.

 DREAMSCAPE 1: In this construct, a variety of found objects represent random and relatively happy dreams.
 Sure, there are a few skulls, but there are also a squirrel, a rabbit, a monkey, some dolls, a baby crawling out of a printed circuit board, and a bird nest.
 The background is 4 pieces of my hand made paper.
 This piece is 12.5 x 12.5 x 2 inches and is available for purchase. fabricated in 2015.